Kansas Wesleyan University

-Kansas Wesleyan University is a private Christian university in Salina, Kansas.
-Founded in 1886, it is affiliated with the United Methodist Church.
-About 800 students attend KWU, with approximately 700 of them studying on the 28-acre campus.
-The university is accredited by the Higher Learning Commission.
+Kansas Wesleyan University is a private Christian university in Salina, Kansas, United States.
+Founded in 1886, it is affiliated with the United Methodist Church and accredited by the Higher Learning Commission.
+It has over 900 students and a 28 acre campus.

 Academics

 The university's academic program provides a liberal arts foundation comprising more than 27 major programs granting MBA, BA, BS and BSN degrees.
 Additionally, the university offers online degrees in emergency management, criminal justice and the Master of Business Administration (MBA).
-The average class size is 16 students, with a student-to-teacher ratio of 11:1.
+The average class size is 13 students, and graduates have a 98% placement rate.

 Student life

-Kansas Wesleyan has more than 30 clubs and organizations including yearbook, an on-campus, student-run television and radio station, and numerous music and athletics opportunities.
-The Kansas Wesleyan Debate and Forensics Team competes in national tournaments with large, state institutions, and has won more than 50 national titles at various levels.
+Kansas Wesleyan has more than 20 clubs and organizations including DECA, KWU Student Media and numerous music and athletics opportunities.
+The Kansas Wesleyan DECA team has earned multiple world championship honors, totaling 15 since 2021.

+Campus

 Athletics

 The Kansas Wesleyan athletic teams are called the Coyotes.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Kansas Collegiate Athletic Conference (KCAC) since the 1902–03 academic year.

-Kansas Wesleyan competes in 25 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, football, golf, soccer, tennis, track & field (indoor and outdoor) and volleyball; while women's sports include basketball, bowling, cross country, flag football, golf, soccer, softball, tennis, track & field (indoor and outdoor) and volleyball; and co-ed sports include competitive cheer, competitive dance and eSports.
+Kansas Wesleyan competes in 24 intercollegiate varsity sports.
+Men's sports include baseball, basketball, bowling, cross country, football, golf, soccer, tennis, track & field (indoor and outdoor), and volleyball.
+Women's sports include basketball, bowling, cross country, flag football, golf, soccer, softball, tennis, track & field (indoor and outdoor), and volleyball.
+Co-ed sports include competitive cheer and competitive dance.

-Football

-The Coyote football team qualified for back to back NAIA playoff appearances in 2018 and 2019, reaching the semifinals in the former and hosting the first home playoff games in school history.
+KWU athletics has won the KCAC Commissioner’s Cup five times in the award’s history, including a three-year run, winning the cup in 2022-23, 2023-24 and 2024-25.